taublast/MultiColumnsListView/README.md

 Another note is that you cannot use RecycleElement when you use uneven rows otherwise it will create a junky effect, but with even rows of fixed equal height it’s no problem.
 In this example we had uneven rows so we used RetainElement.

-## ToDo:

-Explain the code, maybe create a blog post.
-Until then please feel free to play with the source code, custom controls are in a shared project  so you can include them easily in your own soluctions.
-The implementation is in the cross-platform project, please take a look i have left some comments inside.

 ## A Quick Note

 The project was created using a standart Xamarin.Forms Shell template, then adding custom controls inside.